AMH testing: Know your numbers

 - If AMH levels are very low, you should consider taking proactive measures to preserve fertility, such as egg freezing.

 - If AMH levels are high, you may have polycystic ovarian syndrome, PCOS, a treatable condition associated with anovulation and other types of ovarian dysfunction.

 Either way, AMH testing can lead to an actionable pregnancy plan.
 It’s a good number to know.
-Contact Dr. Summer James or Dr. Erika Munch at Texas Fertility Center – San Antonio to inquire about AMH testing.
+Contact Dr. Erika Munch or Dr. Susan Hudson at Texas Fertility Center – San Antonio to inquire about AMH testing.